mikepenzus/mikepenzus.github.io/_posts/2025-10-1-PrivacyPolicy.md

 The add-on FreeSlots doesn't share, transfer or disclose any Google user data with anybody else.

 ### Data protection mechanisms for sensitive data
+The add-on FreeSlots doesn't retrieve any sensitive data, but only the following:
+- User's GMail &trade; address
+- User's default Google Calendar &trade;
+This data retrieved by the add-on FreeSlots is only available inside the user's current Google Sheets &trade; spreadsheet for her/his own usage only.

 ### Retention or deletion of Google user data
 The add-on FreeSlots stores the default Google Calendar &trade; free slots inside the user's current Google Sheets &trade; spreadsheet for her/his own usage only.